poke1024/godot_vector_graphics/README.md

 # Basic usage in Godot

-Drag and drop SVGs into the 2d canvas.
+Drag and drop an SVG into the 2d canvas.

 Or: add a new VGPath node in your scene (under a Node2D).